SystemsScientist/Python-Crash-Course-Chapter-2/README.md

 I created this repository for two reasons.
 First, I wanted to incorporate Git and GitHub into my workflow, so I could give myself an opportunity to practice the technologies.
 Second, I wanted to show my work.
-That is, I used C and Vim on a Fedora 37 system in a VirtualBox environment to create, use, and manage directories and files as I work through Matthes' Python Crash Course book.
+That is, I used Python and Vim on a Fedora 37 system in a VirtualBox environment to create, use, and manage directories and files as I work through Matthes' Python Crash Course book.